icinganalysis/icinganalysis.github.io/content/NACA-TN-2904.md

 I do not know of contemporaneous data that could resolve which method is more accurate.
 And even with data from the post-NACA era it is difficult to determine that one method is substantially more accurate than the other.
-This will be the subject of a future post.
+This will be a subject covered in the upcoming [Conclusions of the Cylinder Thread]({filename}Conclusions%20of%20the%20Cylinder%20Thread.md).

 ## Citations